Skip to content

 Moore perceive class.

 This class implements perception based on the Moore neighborhood.
-The Moore neighborhood includes cells that are within a certain distance from the central cell in all dimensions simultaneously.
+The Moore neighborhood includes all cells within Chebyshev distance radius of the central cell — i.e., the full hypercube of side length 2 * radius + 1 excluding the center.

 Source code in src/cax/core/perceive/moore_perceive.py